elastic/eui/wiki/eui-team-processes/upgrading-kibana.md

 Labels to use:

-* Add the `EUI`, `ci:cloud-deploy`, `release_note:skip`, and relevant version tag(s) (the next minor version that has not yet entered feature freeze)
+* Add the `EUI`, `release_note:skip`, and relevant version tag(s) (the next minor version that has not yet entered feature freeze)
-* We typically only merge into the main branch (the next minor version), but if an upgrade is specifically targeting a previous version, you can use the `auto-backport` tag to have Kibana automatically create a backport PR to an existing version branch.
+* We typically only merge into the main branch (the next minor version), but if an upgrade is specifically targeting a previous version, add that version tag as a label as well.
+Kibana will attempt to automatically backport the PR to all tagged version branches.

 ## Resolving errors